 - Eat Maryland Crabs – I grew up eating Maryland Crabs.
 I live in MD now but not growing up.
 However, my extended family all hailed from the Baltimore area.
 In Maryland we eat Blue Crabs smothered in Old Bay Seasoning, salt and steamed until they turn red.
 A crab feast is not a meal it is an event.
 It is one of those things you do on a summer day with family and friends.
 You dump the bushel of crustaceans on a large table covered in paper, grab a beer or lemonade and sit and pick the meat from every part of the crab.
 When finished there should be nothing but a pile of shells.

 - Order and eat a Philly Cheesesteak – I grew up in the suburbs of Philadelphia and spent a lot of time there through the years.
 Cheesesteaks originated in Philly.
 The things that get passed off in other cities as Philly Cheesesteaks don’t compare.
 I say “Order and eat” because there is a particular way to order.
 It’s a bit like ordering from the “Soup Nazi” on Seinfeld.
-Do you research before you go so you get it right.
+Do your research before you go so you get it right.

 - Hot air balloon ride – My experience with this was in Cappadocia Turkey.
-It was amazing in part because of the unique landscape of the region with its fairy chimneys, cave dwellings and limestone valleys.
+It was amazing in part because of the unique landscape of the region with its fairy chimneys, cave dwellings, and limestone valleys.

-Horse drawn carriage ride – This can be romantic, it can be fun, educational if you get a good driver and it is a pleasant way to see a city.
+Horse-drawn carriage ride – This can be romantic, it can be fun, educational if you get a good driver and it is a pleasant way to see a city.

 - Tapas in Spain – When visiting another country I believe you should try to eat the local fare.
 This is all part of the experience.
 The nice thing about tapas is you order several small plates and usually share so there is no huge commitment to something you may not like.

 - Sleep in a cave – There are all different kinds of caves.
 I’ve walked through caves, I’ve tubed through them but only a few months ago I had the opportunity to sleep in one in the Cappadocia region of Turkey.
 Cave hotels have become quite popular.
 These are not your dark and damp caves with bats hanging from the ceiling.
-These are suites with beds, baths and modern amenities.
-If this isn’t rustic enough for you feel free to spelunk.
+These are suites with beds, baths, and modern amenities.
+If this isn’t rustic enough for you, feel free to spelunk.

 Sleep under the stars – If you grew up in an urban area you may not have had an opportunity as a kid to do this.
 I did it quite a bit as a kid.
 As an adult, when my husband and I were first dating we tried to sleep on the beach.
 All he got out of it was a lot of mosquito bites.
 Combine this experience with number 24.